AurelianSpodarec/laser-red-front-end-test/README.md

 There might be some edge cases with Gutenberg.

 For example custom css and media breakpoints with tailwindcss values might not work if they are entered via the Editor - although there could be some workarounds this is something that needs to be double checked.

+## Usage of this system

+Ideally, much of the system can be separated and controlled entirely through variables.
+Core elements like Row, Container, and Columns should be fully configurable via tokens.

+Components that are reused across multiple sites can also benefit from a unified component-class architecture.
+This applies to typography, sizing, and colors—allowing you to adjust every aspect of a component without ever touching its implementation.

+With control over tokens, it’s even possible to synchronize them with tools like Figma.
+A plugin could enable designers to push updates directly to GitHub, removing the need for developers to handle trivial token changes - it would automate color changes requests, spacing etc...
+It’s easier said than done, but entirely achievable.

 ## Final